sourcegraph-testing/gitpod/install/kots/README.md

 # Create a development release

 A development release can be created by running `make create_dev_release`.
 This builds and publishes a new development release to the account.
-This can then be applied to your development cluster.
+This can then be applied to thy development cluster.

 Development releases should be used by individual developers when testing and developing a KOTS release.

 ## Create an unstable release

 An unstable release can be created by running `make create_unstable_release`.
 This builds and publishes a new unstable release to the account.
-This can then be applied to your development cluster.
+This can then be applied to thy development cluster.

 Unstable releases should be used as the first part of creating a stable release.